memgraph/docs/lab/style-script/reference-guide.md

 ---

 The main building blocks of Graph Style Script (GSS) are expressions and directives.
-Style script files are a sequence of expressions and directives.
+GSS files are a sequence of expressions and directives.

 ## Expressions

 Expressions are used to combine values to create new values using functions.
-For example expression
+For example, the expression:

 ```
 Add(2, 5)
   -> 7
 ```

 creates a new value 7 from values 2 and 5.
 There are a lot of functions built into Style script so there are even more ways to combine values.
 There is even a function to create new functions.